-The iconic multicoloured Lamborghini Miura celebrates its 55th birthday next year and the luminous automotive silhouette looks sharper than ever.
+The iconic Lamborghini Miura celebrates its 55th birthday next year and the luminous automotive silhouette looks sharper than ever.

 Capable of a blistering 170mph, the illustrious Lamborghini Miura was admired and desired by oil sheikhs, pop stars, heads of state and wealthy philanderers all around the world.